What Does Streaming on the Spectrum Looks Like?

 LP: That’s actually interesting!
 I recently searched on Google how I can promote my stream and the post, you folks made, came up on Google Search.
 I instantly became interested, so I joined your Discord.
 Everyone was so friendly, I was digging it.

 inS: And what about inStreamly community?
 Do you feel like you belong to it?

 LP: Miłosz (inStreamly Senior Community Manager, ed. note) reached out to me when I joined and welcomed me.
 He was really nice and I liked what he said.
 He took interest in what I do and he made me feel like I belong.

 inS: Is there any advice you want to give to other neuroatypical streamers?

 LP: One thing I learned is that regular streaming can help you, but the most important thing that lets you grow is answering questions.
 So every time someone asks you a question on chat, always try to answer it as fast as possible.
 It makes viewers feel welcomed and involved.
 Also – if they say something you don’t understand, just tell them that!
 Let them know what difficulties you have, they will explain it to you, and as a result, it will help you understand other people better in the future.

-As you can see, streaming games is possible for everyone.
+As you can see, streaming on a spectrum is possible.
 People with various disabilities often think that they won’t succeed in activities that require social interactions, but it’s not true at all.
 You can always find people in your community that are struggling with the same problems.
 Remember that you can always reach out for help or advice.
 We are sure that L3g3ndaryPhoenix and others like him will be happy to assist you.
 And maybe you can help him with creating his own community?